obsidianmd/obsidian-help/en/Obsidian Publish/Set up a custom domain.md

 The following steps use CloudFlare to configure a custom domain for your Obsidian Publish site, either using a root domain (`mysite.com`) or a subdomain (`notes.mysite.com`).

-> [!warning]
+> [!important]
-> CloudFlare is the only officially supported provider for setting up custom domains.
+> CloudFlare is the **only officially supported provider** for setting up custom domains.
 Using the following instructions with any other providers will likely not work.

 **CloudFlare:**